Berrysoft/stream-future/README.md

 You can specify the yield type in the attribute.
 Either the yield type or return type could be `()`.
 You can simply `await` other futures, and the macro will handle that.

+## Compare with `async-stream`
+You can return any value you like!
+The caller can simply `await` and get the value without iterate the stream.

+This library is 7x faster than `async-stream`, according to our benchmark.